WARP-LAB/Pareizrakstiba/Installer/AppleScriptInstall/Readme/README.md

 * If not, then unlock *System Preferences* and set it to *Anywhere*

+* Run *Installer.app*.
+It can be used both for installing and uninstalling Pareizrakstība.

 * On first use in any app using spellchecking you might be greeted with a dialog which will ask if you want to open Pareizrakstība as it is run for the first time.
 Clicking *Open* is suggested.

 ![](first-time.png)